Henry Pierrepont (politician)

 Sir Henry Pierrepont (1546 - 19 March 1615) was an English MP who resided at Holme Pierrepont, Nottinghamshire.

 Family

-He was the son of Sir George Pierrepont and succeeded him in 1564.
-His mother, Winnifred née Twaits, remarried Sir Gervase Clifton.
+He was the son of Sir George Pierrepont and his second wife Winifred, daughter of Sir William Thwaites of Manningtree, Essex.
+He succeeded his father in 1564 at the age of 17, his wardship being awarded to Roger Manners (died 1607).
+His mother subsequently married Sir Gervase Clifton as his second wife.
+He matriculated at Trinity Hall, Cambridge in 1561 and was admitted to Gray's Inn in 1564.

 He married Frances Cavendish, daughter of the Rt.
 Hon.
 Sir William Cavendish and Elizabeth Hardwick.